NoLabelSecurity/Academic-Database/README.md

 ## Key Components

-### **1. Microsoft Access Frontend (Forms + Queries + Reports)**
-Access serves as the primary user interface layer and includes:
-- Input forms for student, faculty, course, and enrollment data
-- Navigation menus and switchboards
-- Query-based views for searching and filtering records
-- Automated reports for exporting academic summaries
-- VBA modules (optional) for enhanced logic or UI automation

-### **2. MariaDB Backend (via XAMPP)**
-The backend is powered by **MariaDB**, offering:
-- Full ACID-compliant relational storage
-- Support for constraints, foreign keys, cascading rules
-- High performance for indexing, large datasets, and relational joins
-- Compatibility with MySQL syntax, tools, and utilities

-The Access frontend connects to MariaDB using ODBC, providing real-time data access while maintaining a smooth desktop-driven workflow.

-### **3. SQL Schema & Script Set**
-All database structures are written manually in `.sql` files using **Notepad++** for clean version-controlled editing.
-Scripts include:
-- Table creation statements
-- Constraints and foreign keys
-- Views and indexes
-- Seed data
-- Stored procedures and triggers (if used)

-Scripts are executed using:
-## Key Components

-UserForm
+### **1. Microsoft Access Frontend (Forms, Queries, Reports)**
+The Access frontend serves as the primary user interface for interacting with the database.
+It provides a structured and user-friendly environment for entering, reviewing, and managing academic records.
+Key elements include:

+- **Data Entry Forms:**
+  Organized interfaces for students, courses, faculty, subjects, grades, and enrollment data.

+- **Navigation Panels / Switchboards:**
+  Allow quick access to key sections of the system.

+- **Queries:**
+  Predefined and dynamic Access queries for filtering, searching, and summarizing academic data.

+- **Reports:**
+  Printable academic reports (student lists, class schedules, course rosters, etc.).

+- **ODBC Connectivity:**
+  Access communicates with MariaDB in real time through an ODBC DSN configuration.

+---

+### **2. MariaDB Relational Database (via XAMPP)**
+MariaDB functions as the backend data engine, hosting all academic tables and enforcing data integrity.
+The XAMPP environment ensures local hosting, full control, and offline operation.

+**Core functions include:**

+- **Relational Data Storage:**
+  Well-organized tables for Students, Courses, Faculty, Subjects, Departments, Grade Levels, Enrollments, and supporting metadata.

+- **Foreign Key Constraints:**
+  Ensures accurate relationships (e.g., students ↔ grades, courses ↔ departments).

+- **Indexed Performance:**
+  Indexed fields make searches and joins efficient, even with large datasets.

+- **ACID Compliance:**
+  Prevents data corruption and guarantees reliable transactions.

+---

+### **3. SQL Schema & Script Library**
+All database structures are defined and maintained through a fully scripted SQL environment, written manually in Notepad++.

+This includes:

+- **Table Creation Scripts**
+- **Primary/Foreign Key Constraints**
+- **Insert Scripts for Lookup Tables**
+- **Views and Data Dictionaries**
+- **Stored Procedures / Triggers** (if implemented)
+- **Data Export and Verification Scripts**

+Scripts are executed via the MySQL terminal using commands like: mysql -u root -p
+  SOURCE /path/to/schema.sql;
+  SOURCE /path/to/insert_data.sql;
+  SOURCE /path/to/select_all.sql;

+This ensures the database is fully reproducible, version-controlled, and portable.

+---

+### **4. XAMPP Server Environment**
+XAMPP provides the MariaDB server runtime and administrative tools.

+**Key responsibilities:**

+- Hosting MariaDB locally
+- Allowing command-line SQL access
+- Centralizing configuration files
+- Ensuring a fully offline, secure environment
+- Letting developers test and rebuild the database consistently

+XAMPP makes the system easy to deploy on any Windows machine without complex setup.

+---

+### **5. Real-Time Integration Layer (Access ↔ ODBC ↔ MariaDB)**
+Communication between the frontend and backend occurs through an ODBC connection.

+This layer provides:

+- **Live database reads/writes**
+- **Automatic form updates when SQL data changes**
+- **User-friendly Access UI powered by real SQL queries**
+- **Secure, controlled data flow from Access to the database**

+This hybrid architecture combines a desktop-friendly interface with SQL-level stability and structure.

+---

+### **6. Documentation, Scripts, and Demo Assets**
+The repository includes supporting materials such as:

+- **GIFs and screen recordings** demonstrating terminal queries and Access form usage
+- **Schema scripts** for reproducing the database
+- **Notepad++ SQL development examples**
+- **Usage examples and test query outputs**

+These assets help users understand the system structure and how to deploy or modify it.

+---

+## Key Features

 ```javascript
 const UserForm = () => {